venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 ### 10.3.
 CI Sanity Checks
 To protect against silent failures from overly aggressive ignore patterns, the CI workflow **MUST** include a "Sanity Check" step after a successful indexing run.
 This step will parse the final `state.json` and fail the build if the total number of indexed files falls below a project-specific, reasonable threshold.
 This ensures that a misconfiguration cannot result in an empty or incomplete knowledge base being deployed.

+## 11. Governance for RAG Pipeline Integrity & Testing

+The project formally recognizes that ensuring the health and effectiveness of the RAG pipeline is a distinct engineering discipline, separate from traditional software testing.
+A successful execution of the Python codebase (e.g., passing all unit tests) does not guarantee the success or relevance of the knowledge base it produces.

+This distinction can be understood through an analogy:
+-   **Code Correctness (The Mechanic):** Traditional testing ensures the machinery works.
+Does the engine start?
+Do the wheels turn?
+This is the domain of `unittest`, linters, and static analysis.
+-   **Knowledge Relevance (The Librarian):** RAG pipeline testing ensures the quality of the library's content and the skill of the research assistant.
+Are the books relevant?
+Is the card catalog accurate?
+Can the assistant find the right passage to answer a complex question?

+To govern this second discipline, the project mandates the following RAG Pipeline Testing Protocol.

+### 11.1.
+The RAG Pipeline Testing Protocol

+This protocol is a set of required checks and evaluations designed to monitor and validate the entire lifecycle of the RAG knowledge base, from creation to consumption.

+#### 11.1.1.
+Health & Robustness (Is the library open and the catalog intact?)
+This layer ensures the data pipeline is functional and complete.

+-   **CI Sanity Check:** The `smart-indexing.yml` workflow **MUST** include a "Sanity Check" step after every indexing run.
+This step parses the final `state.json` and **MUST** fail the build if the total number of indexed files falls below a project-specific, reasonable threshold.
+This is a critical guardrail against silent failures caused by overly aggressive `.aiignore` patterns.
+-   **Data Pipeline Integrity:** The indexing and retrieval processes **MUST** be robust against common data errors, such as unreadable files or transient network failures, failing gracefully without crashing the entire system.

+#### 11.1.2.
+Effectiveness (Can the assistant find the right information?)
+This layer measures the *quality* and *relevance* of the RAG system's output.
+It serves as a regression test for the knowledge base itself.

+-   **The "Golden Set" Evaluation:** The project **MUST** maintain a curated "golden set" of questions and expected outcomes in a version-controlled file (e.g., `tests/rag_evaluation_set.yml`).
+This set represents the core knowledge the RAG system is expected to possess.
+-   **Automated Evaluation:** An automated script (`scripts/evaluate_rag.py`) **MUST** be created to test the RAG pipeline against this golden set.
+This script will programmatically query the RAG system and measure key metrics, including:
+    -   **Retrieval Precision:** Did the retrieved context chunks originate from the expected source files?
+    -   **Context Relevance:** Did the content of the retrieved chunks contain the expected keywords or concepts?
+-   **CI Quality Gate:** The automated evaluation script **MUST** be run as a job in the CI pipeline after a new index is built.
+A drop in precision or relevance below a defined threshold **MUST** fail the build.
+This prevents the deployment of a "dumber" or less effective version of the RAG system.

+#### 11.1.3.
+Efficiency (How fast and expensive is the library?)
+This layer monitors the performance and resource consumption of the RAG pipeline to prevent regressions.

+-   **Indexing Time:** The duration of the `smart-indexing.yml` workflow **SHOULD** be monitored over time to detect significant performance degradations.
+-   **Retrieval Latency:** The "Golden Set" evaluation script **SHOULD** measure and report the average query-to-context latency to ensure a responsive user experience.
+-   **Resource Footprint:** The size of the final `index.tar.gz` archive and the client-side memory usage **SHOULD** be monitored to manage costs and resource requirements.